semwett0301/test-task/README.md

 - There're [react-toastify](https://www.npmjs.com/package/react-toastify) and [material-ui](https://mui.com/material-ui/getting-started/) libraries added to the project.
 You're not obligated to use these, but I really recommend to.
 - Current frontend code is written in JavaScript, but you can use TypeScript.
+- The ads API returns descriptions of ads as html.
+You don't have to worry about displaying it as html, just render it as a string (so it's totally fine if the ad description of the ad-details component looks like this `Cars rental<br><a href="https://google.com">Link</a>`)

 ## Goals: